 What Goes Into Creating a Positive Home and Positive Atmosphere at Home?

 I wish I grew up in a house where I wasn’t afraid to make mistakes, or could go to my parents without the fear of being criticized or shamed.
-While I have had to work through all the effects of being raised in a negative home, it’s helped me to be a better parent.
+While I have had to work through all the effects of being raised in a negative home, it’s helped me to be a better parent and given me awareness to what a truly loving and positive home entails.

-- When your parents are present, but not emotionally available… this hurts you.
+• When your parents are present, but not emotionally available… this hurts the child.

-- When you don’t receive genuine encouragement or praise, your efforts start feeling worthless.
+• When you don’t receive genuine encouragement or praise, your efforts of trying to attain this, begin feeling worthless.

-- Learning you are good enough and deserve good things is established in childhood.
-When you don’t have this, navigating life, work and social circles become doubly hard.
+• Learning you are good enough and deserve good things in your life is established in childhood.
+When you don’t have this, navigating life, work and social circles as you age, is doubly hard.

-- A positive home environment sets the tone for good (or bad) relationships you’ll have in your life.
-What you are taught and what relationships are modeled is what you will accept in your own.
+• A positive home environment sets the tone for good (or bad) relationships you’ll have in your life.
+What you are taught and how relationships are modeled is what you will accept in your own life as “normal.”

 When children grow up in a loving, warm and positive home, they are equipped with the tools to develop into balanced and confident people.